prpatel/quarkus-workshop/exercise4/README.md

 We've implemented testGetOne.
 Remember you are testing the actual endpoint results.

+You will code this test in the "GreetingResourceTest.java" file under the test/ folder.

 > Run "mvn test" as you're developing the tests.
 You can also test using your IDE if you wish.